facebook••facebook••youtube••contact••index••home

 Exterior

-The matte black exterior is fingerprint resistant, and styled similarly to Canon's recent non-L RF designs; that is, minimalistic and somewhat reminiscent of a mini travel mug.
-It appears identical to the RF 24 1.8 Macro IS STM.
+The matte black exterior is fingerprint resistant, and styled like Canon's recent non-L RF designs: minimalistic and reminiscent of a mini travel mug.
+It looks identical to the RF 24 1.8 Macro IS STM.
 Build quality is robust: rigid plastic barrels, excellent fit and finish and metal lens mount.
-At 305 g, this lens is relatively light.
+At 305 g, it is relatively light.
 There is no weather sealing and a hood is not included.
-The filter threads are 52mm.
+Filter threads are 52mm.

 controls_icon Controls